aws-samples/global-serverless-image-gallery/README.md

 ### Facebook App ID
 Cognito is used to provide user authentication for our serverless image gallery application.
 We will be using an External Identity Provider (Facebook) to provide authentication across AWS regions.
 Setup your [Facebook App](https://developers.facebook.com/docs/apps/register/) and get your Facebook App.

+## Build the code, create required AWS resources and deploy the application
 ```
 # Create the AWS resources and deploy the application to S3
 cd aws
 ./serverlessImageGalleryWithDNS.sh
 ```
-Running the above command will create the necessary AWS resources and build & deploy your code to AWS.
+Running the above command will create the necessary AWS resources, build and deploy application code to AWS.
-It will prompt you to choose AWS regions, your Facebook APP ID, application domain name and HostedZoneId completely serverless, while choosing Elastic Beanstalk will create an EC2 instance that will host this NodeJS app.
+It will prompt you to choose AWS regions, your Facebook APP ID, application domain name and HostedZoneId.

 *Caution:* You might incur AWS charges after running the setup script